Getting Started with ITS

 The ID Center provides you with an official university ID card.
 Your card gives you access to certain buildings and can be used as your campus library card.
 The ID Center is centrally located on campus at the Information Desk on the first floor of the Flawn Academic Center (FAC).

 ITS offers you a variety of free, useful software on the Anti-Virus Software site to protect your personal computer when working and communicating online.
 The anti-virus software suggestions meet university information security requirements.
 Download, install and run security software on your personal computer today!

 The university provides each faculty member with an email account at no cost.
 Your department or college might provide an additional email account as well.

 The Campus Computer Store provides a convenient, on-campus outlet for purchasing hardware, software and accessories at low academic pricing.
 ITS negotiates with top manufacturers for discounts on a range of computer products.

 An IT Acceptable Use Policy (AUP) provides guidelines for the responsible use of computer resources at the university, including email, computer accounts and Internet access.
 This policy also describes your rights and responsibilities when it comes to copyrighted materials, confidential information and much more.
 Read the AUP and learn where you stand in relation to your students’ confidential information.

-The ITS Help Desk is available by phone, email or instant message to answer any of your computing and technology questions.
+The UT Service Desk is available by phone, email or instant message to answer any of your computing and technology questions.
 A repair service for more serious computer problems is also available.

 Schools and colleges frequently have their own departmental IT support staffs as well.
 Check to find out what local IT help resources are available to you.